 5.2.8.2.1 Availability of new capabilities or ML entities

-Depending on their configurations, AI/ML functions may learn new characteristics during their utilization, e.g., if they are configured to learn through reinforcement learning or if they are configured to download new versions of their ML entities.
-In such cases, the consumer of AI/ML services that are exposed by the AI/ML MnS producer (e.g., the operator, a management function, or a consumer network function) may wish to be informed when such capabilities are available.
+Depending on their configurations, AI/ML inference functions may learn new characteristics during their utilization, e.g., if they are configured to learn through reinforcement learning or if they are configured to download new versions of their constituent ML entities.
+In such cases, the consumer of AI/ML services that are exposed by the AI/ML MnS producer (e.g., the operator, a management function, or a network function) may wish to be informed when such capabilities are available.

 5.2.8.2.2 Triggering ML entity update

-When the capabilities of AI/ML inference functions degenerate, the typical action may be to trigger re-training of the constituent ML entities.
-It possible, however, that the AI/ML MnS producer only has inference capabilities and is not equipped to retrain its ML entities.
-Yet the consumer of AI/ML services may still need to request for improvements in the capabilities of the AI/ML inference function.
-In such cases, the consumer of the exposed AI/ML services (e.g., the operator, a management function, or a consumer network function) may wish to request for an improved version of the ML entities, i.e., to have the ML entities be updated.
-The corresponding internal actions the taken by the AI/ML MnS producer may not be necessarily known by the MnS consumer.
+When the inference capabilities of AI/ML inference functions degenerate, the typical action may be to trigger re-training of the constituent ML entities.
+It is possible, however, that the AI/ML inference MnS producer only offer inference capabilities and is not equipped with capabilities to update, train/re-train its constituent ML entities.
+Nevertheless, the consumer of AI/ML services may still need to request for improvements in the capabilities of the AI/ML inference function.
+In such cases, the consumer of the exposed AI/ML services (e.g., the operator, a management function, or a network function) may still wish to request for an improvements and may specify in its request e.g., a new version of the ML entities, i.e., to have the ML entities updated or re-trained.
+The corresponding internal actions taken by the AI/ML MnS inference producer may not be necessarily known by the consumer.

-The MnS consumer needs to request the AI/ML MnS producer to update its constituent capabilities or ML entities and the AI/ML MnS producer should respond accordingly.
-For example, the AI/ML MnS producer may download new software that comes with the required updates, download from a remote server a file containing configurations and parameters for the one or more ML entities, or it may trigger one or more remote or local AI/ML-related processes (including training, testing, etc.) needed to generate the required updates.
-Relatedly, an MnS consumer may wish to manage the update process(es), e.g., to define policies on how often the update may occur or to suspend or restart the update or to adjust the update conditions or characteristics, e.g., the times when the update may be executed.
+The AI/ML inference MnS consumer needs to request the AI/ML inference MnS producer to update its capabilities or its constituent ML entities and the AI/ML MnS producer should respond accordingly.
+For example, the AI/ML inference MnS producer may download new software that supports the required updates, download from a remote server a file containing configurations and parameters to update one or more of its constituent ML entities, or it may trigger one or more remote or local AI/ML-related processes (including training/re-training, testing, etc.) needed to generate the required updates.
+Relatedly, an AI/ML inference MnS consumer may wish to manage the update process(es), e.g., to define policies on how often the update may occur,suspend or restart the update or to adjust the update conditions or characteristics, e.g., the times when the update may be executed.

 5.2.8.3 Potential requirements

-REQ-AIML_UPDATE-1 the 3GPP management system should have a capability for the AI/ML MnS producer to inform an authorized MnS consumer of the availability of AI/ML capabilities or ML entities or versions thereof (e.g., as learned through a training process or as provided via a software update) and the readiness to update the AI/ML capabilities of the respective network function when triggered.
+REQ-AIML_UPDATE-1 The 3GPP management system should have a capability for the AI/ML inference MnS producer to inform an authorized MnS consumer of the availability of AI/ML capabilities or ML entities or versions thereof (e.g., as learned through a training process or as provided via a software update) and the readiness to update those AI/ML capabilities when requested.

-REQ-AIML_UPDATE-2 the 3GPP management system should have a capability for the AI/ML MnS producer to inform an authorized MnS consumer of the expected performance gain if/when the AI/ML capabilities or ML entities of the respective network function are updated with/to the specific set of newly available AI/ML capabilities.
+REQ-AIML_UPDATE-2 The 3GPP management system should have a capability for the AI/ML inference MnS producer to inform an authorized MnS consumer of the expected performance gain if/when the AI/ML capabilities or ML entities of the respective network function are updated with/to the specific set of newly available AI/ML capabilities.

-REQ-AIML_UPDATE-3 the 3GPP management system should have a capability to allow an authorized MnS consumer to request the AI/ML MnS producer to update its ML entities using a specific version of newly available AI/ML capabilities or ML entities or using AI/ML capabilities or ML entities with specific performance characteristics or gains.
+REQ-AIML_UPDATE-3 The 3GPP management system should have a capability to allow an authorized MnS consumer to request the AI/ML inference MnS producer to update its constituent ML entities using a specific version of newly available AI/ML capabilities or ML entities or by using AI/ML capabilities or ML entities with specific performance characteristics or gains.